From a friend:

 What was the greatest “Britpop” song?
 It’s a question one character in a nifty suspense thriller I recently wrote (and am currently shopping) asks of another.
 The choices are “Country House” by Blur and “Roll With It” by Oasis.
 It’s a trick question, really, as everyone knows the greatest Britpop song is “Common People” by Pulp.
 I think If I was born two, three years later than I actually was, I’d be a bigger Britpop fan than I am, though The Great Escape, of which this song belongs to, is probably my favorite Britpop album, along with the first Elastica and the first Oasis.

 3. Fast Cars – U2

 Fast Cars was a bonus track on the Japanese version of U2’s 2004 ‘How To Dismantle An Atomic Bomb’ album, but this version is from ‘Medium, Rare and Remastered’, a fan-club CD of b-sides, rare tracks and previously unreleased music spanning the band’s 30 years together.
-When I was U2 in 2005 in Toronto they played this song during the encore and it was the only song they did perform i had never heard.
+When I was U2 in 2005 they played this song during the encore and it was the only song they did perform i had never heard.
 It’s got this weird, almost flamenco feel to it.
 Oh, U2 is a winter band for me — unlike R.E.M.
 Don’t know why, they just are.

 4. Beloved Freak – Garbage